 Where does VoLTE stand ?

-Nowadays VoLTE became a big thing in the fast-growing Indian smartphone market that supported VoLTE, a facility that allows users to speak over high-speed data networks.
+At the moment, VoLTE became a big thing in the fast-growing Indian smartphone market that supporting the service, a facility allowing users to speak over high-speed data networks.
 As of now in India, Reliance Industries Ltd’s chairman Mukesh Ambani said in his speech that Mumbai was sharply focused on the performance of newcomer Reliance Jio Infocomm.

 To begin with VoLTE, it requires the spectrum in the 2,300MHz band.
 R-Jio partner with an existing player to provide voice services on the Circuit Switched Fall Back (CSFB) option or has spectrum to offer voice services using VoLTE technology on the same spectrum.